tuffgit21/LightCalc/README.md

 ## Build Using Debian App Builder

-The project can be packaged with [Debian App Builder](../Debian-App-Builder/).
+The project can be packaged with <a href="https://tuffgit21.github.io/Debian-App-Builder/">Debian App Builder</a>.
 This creates the Debian directory structure, launcher, desktop entry, and final `.deb` package through a graphical workflow.

 1. Launch `DebianAppBuilder-source/DebAppBuilder.py` from the Debian App Builder repository.
 2. Choose the `LightCalc-source/Calculator/LightCalc.pyw` file, or select the complete `LightCalc-source/Calculator` folder.